-At St. Michael’s C of E Aided First School, religious education is taught in accordance with The Newcastle Diocesan Religious Education Syllabus and reflects the distinctive and inclusive ethos of our Anglican foundation.
+At St. Michael’s C of E Primary School, religious education is taught in accordance with The Newcastle Diocesan Religious Education Syllabus and reflects the distinctive and inclusive ethos of our Anglican foundation.
 Along with the national curriculum subjects, religious education forms the basic curriculum.
 The purpose of religious education is to enable children to learn about religions and to learn from religion.

 Learning about Religions